-Bath bombs and special soaps make great gifts.
+Bath bombs and easy homemade soaps make great gifts.
 They offer an invitation to relax and show you cared enough to make something just for your special someone.
-This year show someone your love with a handmade soap or two or three… Hey, you should pamper yourself and make some for yourself – no one says you have to share!
+This year show someone your love with an easy handmade soap or two or three… Hey, you should pamper yourself and make some for yourself – no one says you have to share!

 Making soap is easier than you think.
 Basically, it’s a simple chemical reaction – something Bill Nye might have done on TV!
 We got our recipe from The Spruce though.
 For special shaped soaps, we suggest the melt and pour process.
 Here’s the deal: